unfinishedd/Foam-Museum/README.md

 </br>

-_This project is open source and available under the Foam trademark_.
+_This project is open source and available under the Foam Business trademark_.